 Wolkat processes more than 25 million kg of textiles per year.
 The only source of CO2 emissions during the production process is transport to and from Morocco where Wolkat also collects discarded clothing; all other steps are done in-house.

-Reduce: The greenest energy is the energy one does not consume.
-Wolkat does not create new products using precious energy but creates new products out of old ones as it works with used clothing and old textiles.
+- Reduce: Wolkat creates new products out of old ones as it works with used clothing and old textiles.
 At Wolkat's recycling process, only 10 ml of water is used for 1 kg of textile, with pesticides taken out at every step.

-- Reuse: Scarce resources are being reused.
-During the second step, one stream is sorted into usable clothing and textiles, destined for thrift stores and wholesale markets.
-The second stream of textiles is used as raw materials for the recycling process.
+- Reuse: During the second step, one stream is sorted into usable clothing and textiles.

-- Recreate: After shredding fabrics into new fibers, the new raw materials are revaluated and sent to the spinning mill.
-In this last step, old textiles are transformed into new products: yarns, knitted or woven end products made of them and also non-woven fabrics.
+- Recreate: After shredding fabrics into new fibers, the new raw materials are revaluated and sent to the spinning mill for old textiles being transformed into new products: yarns, knitted or woven end products and also non-woven fabrics.